dansmyers/IntroToCS/Projects/1-Image_Filters_with_AI/README.md

 - You can use Copilot through your Rollins login as part of our Office 365 subscription.
 - Gemini currently has less mindshare than the other major models, but that might change as Google rolls our more features.

+I recommend starting with Claude and then switching to ChatGPT-4o if you need to.

 ## Warm-up Questions

 ### Setup